Medical-Image-Analysis-Laboratory/mialsuperresolutiontoolkit/documentation/index.rst

 .. admonition:: New

-    You can now be aware about the adverse impact of your processing on the environment |:earth_africa:|!
+    You can now be aware about the adverse impact of your processing on the environment :raw-html:`&#x1F30D;`!

     With the new `--track_carbon_footprint` option of the `mialsuperresolutiontoolkit_docker` and `mialsuperresolutiontoolkit_singularity` BIDS App python wrappers, you can use `codecarbon <https://codecarbon.io/>`_ to estimate the amount of carbon dioxide (CO2) produced to execute the code by the computing resources and save the results in ``<bids_dir>/code/emissions.csv``.